Categories

 7. Select the correct Spoken Language of the video.

-9. Click on the 3-Dots menu again when you are ready to end the recording.
+13. Click on the 3-Dots menu again to stop recording.

-11. Click on Stop recording in the drop-down menu.
+15. Click on Stop recording in the drop-down menu to stop recording the meeting.

-12. Click on Stop recording in the pop-up menu to confirm the recording should be stopped.
+16. Click Stop in the pop-up menu to confirm the recording and transcript should be stopped.

 1. Open MS Teams.

-2. Click twice on Teams on the left-hand side of the screen.
+2. Click Teams on the left-hand side of the screen.

 3. Click on the Team where the recording was created.

-• This will open the recording in a browser window in Microsoft Streams.
+• This will open the recording through sharepoint in a browser window in Microsoft Streams.

 • If you are using the MS Teams App, click Watch in browser on the top right of the screen.